 \textit{HoustonU 2018 Dataset:} The experimental results are shown in Tables \ref{Table HUresnet} and \ref{Table HUVGG-11}.
-Adversarial examples were generated using the white-box models ResNet-18 and VGG-11, respectively.
-It can be seen that across all methods and models, the attack effect of the perturbation budget of 0.03 is significantly better than the perturbation budget of 0.01, indicating that smaller perturbation budget pose greater challenges.
+Adversarial examples were generated using the substitute models ResNet-18 and VGG-11, respectively.
+It can be seen that across all methods and models, the attack effect of the perturbation budget of 0.03 is almost significantly better than the perturbation budget of 0.01, indicating that smaller perturbation budget pose greater challenges.
 When combined with MI-FGSM, our method achieved comparable or even better improvements at a budget of 0.01 compared to 0.03.
-This indicates that our method can effectively enhance attack performance even under smaller perturbation budgets.
+This indicates that it can effectively enhance attack performance even under smaller perturbation budgets.
 The attack performance of our method across all models is significantly better than that of the baseline method.
-For a perturbation budget of 0.01, the average improvement was 14.06\%, while for a budget of 0.03, the average improvement was 25.5\%.
-Compared to the SIA method on four black-box models, the attack success rate increased by an average of 2.44\% at $\delta=0.01$ and 3.28\% at $\delta = 0.03$.
-However, we observed that the white-box attack success rate decreased significantly compared to SIA.
-Data from ablation experiments indicate that this is caused by spectral-wise block transformations and feature distancing loss.
-We believe that the possible reason is that the use of multi-dimensional block transformations and weighted Chi-squared distance loss alter the adversarial example optimization process.
-This approach not only focuses on the classification boundary of the surrogate model but also pay more attention to the change of feature distribution.
+In terms of overall accuracy (OA), when the perturbation budget of 0.01, the average improvement was 14.06\%, while for a budget of 0.03, the average improvement was 25.5\%.
+Compared to the SIA method on four black-box models, the attack success rate increased by an average of 2.44\% at $\varepsilon$ = 0.01 and 3.28\% at $\varepsilon$ = 0.03.
+However, it can be observed that the white-box attack success rate decreased significantly compared to SIA.
+Data from ablation experiments indicate that this is caused by spectral-wise block transformations and weighted feature divergence loss.
+The possible reason is that the use of multi-dimensional block transformations and feature loss alter the adversarial example optimization process.
+Our method not only focuses on the classification boundary of the substitute model but also pays more attention to the change of feature distribution.
 Consequently, this may lead to a more dispersed disturbance in the input space, thereby diminishing the effectiveness of attacks on the substitute model and resulting in a poorer performance in white-box attacks.